-Some states are better than others when it comes to vaccinating.
-In order to see where people are most responsible about getting vaccines, WalletHub examined the 50 states and the District of Columbia across 17 key metrics.
-Our data set ranges from share of vaccinated children to share of people without health insurance to presence of reported measles outbreaks.
+In order to see where people are most responsible about getting vaccines, WalletHub examined the 50 states and the District of Columbia across 16 key metrics.
+Our data set ranges from the rates of children, teens and adults vaccinated against various diseases to the share of people without health insurance.

 Main Findings